 In the wild, Tinkerbell’s solitary nature would deny her the protection of numbers and could put her in danger, but here at Bat World she has a place all her own.
 And if she wants company, there are over a hundred of her best friends no more than a wing flap away.
 We may not know why she lacks some of the social impulses that are so strong within other bats, but one thing’s for sure, her days of suffering and loss are over.

-We are finally finished with the construction of our new facility in nearby Cool.
-Texas!
-We’ve worked hard for this but it could not have been possible without our generous and loyal supporters.
-Every time we’ve needed you, you’ve always stepped up, and we can’t possibly thank you enough.
+We finished the construction of our new facility in Cool, Texas and moved in on August 11, 2014.
+We’ve worked very hard to accomplish this goal, but it could not have been possible without our generous and loyal supporters.
+Every time we’ve needed you, you’ve always stepped up, and we can’t possibly thank you enough!

 Our new address is: